securitybunker/databunker/INSTALLATION.md

 ./test.sh **DATABUNKER_MASTERKEY**
 ```

-You can open browser at http://localhost:3000/
+You can now open browser at http://localhost:3000/

 Use the following account details:
 Email: test@paranoidguy.com